The science

 About me

-I’m Peter H. Chipman, Ph.D., a neuroscientist seeking to understand how the nervous system achieves resilience to aging, neurodegeneration, and injury.
-I primarily use electrophysiology and imaging approaches to study the form and function of synaptic connections in the hippocampus and neuromuscular junction of adult mice.
-My aim is to harness the properties of synaptic plasticity to heal neural circuits and mitigate the impact of cognitive decline and disease.
+I’m Peter H. Chipman, Ph.D., a neuroscientist who is seeking to understand how the nervous system responds to aging, neurodegeneration, and injury.
+In the lab, I primarily use electrophysiology and imaging approaches to study how synapses in the brain compensate for the impact of toxic and genetic perturbations.
+My aim is to identify the molecular foundations and physiological principles of effective regenerative synaptic plasticity events in order to develop strategies to promote the healing of neural circuits after injury and during the progression neurodegenerative disease.

 Academic history